Come on a voyage to the deep with us this summer!

 At the centre of this fantasy world: a giant replica Nautilus.
 Kids can climb aboard and discover the inner world of a deep-sea submarine.

-Take up the controls at the helm, peer through the periscope, crank the propeller, test out the bunks and explore Captain Nemo’s mysterious Cabinet of Curiosities: find out how hard a whale tooth is, and feel soft penguin fur.
+Take up the controls at the helm, peer through the periscope, crank the propeller, test out the bunks and explore Captain Nemo’s mysterious Cabinet of Curiosities: find out how hard a whale tooth is, and get to handle a real-life harpoon!

 There’s even a bubbly pipe organ to play and a galley full of strange and disgusting foods to discover.